shawn-nyk/tp/docs/DeveloperGuide.md

 1. Editing some fields in company.

-   1. Prerequisites: The company must exist and access via a valid index.
+   1. Prerequisites: The company must exist and accessed via a valid index.

    1. Test case: `edit com 1 t/Frontend developer t/Backend developer t/Fullstack developer` <br>
    Expected: The tags that are in the blue box will be changed to Frontend developer, Backend developer, Fullstack developer.